 No Bondholder may set off any claims arising under the Bonds against any claims that the Issuer may have against the Bondholder.
-The Issuer may not set off any claims it may have against any Bondholder against any of its obligations under the Bonds.

 VIII Negative pledge

 So long as any Bond remains outstanding, the Issuer will not create or have outstanding any mortgage, charge, pledge, lien or other form of encumbrance or security interest over the whole or any part of its present or future assets or revenues to secure any Relevant Debt unless at the same time or prior thereto, the Issuer's obligations under the Bonds are secured equally and rateably therewith by such encumbrance or security interest or have the benefit of an equivalent encumbrance or security interest.